chharvey/counterpoint/docs/spec/notation.md

 These steps explicitly indicate that a conditon is true when it would otherwise only be implicit.

 #### Perform
-Steps that begin with “Perform: …” reference another algorithm expect it to be performed.
+Steps that begin with “Perform: …” invoke another algorithm expect it to be performed.
-The current algorithm is halted on this step and waits for the referenced algorithm to complete before proceeding.
+The current algorithm is halted on this step and waits for the invoked algorithm to complete before proceeding.

 #### Let/Set
 Algorithms may make the use of variable references, such as, “Let \`x\` be \`someValue\`.”